- Exclusive offer: Discounted exchange rates for your first and ongoing transactions

 - Send money in 50+ currencies

 Sending money to India from Canada (or the other way around)?
 We break down what you need to know including the maximum limit for money transfers from Canada to India, limits on remittances from India and key tax rules.

 There is no maximum limit for money transfers from Canada to India.
 You can send as much as you want.
 But beware that if you’re sending more than ₹50,000 to someone in India who isn’t a blood relative (including spouses, children, grandchildren, siblings and in-laws), they’ll have to pay tax to the Indian government.

-Thankfully, there are some exceptions to this rule.
-There is no tax on money being transferred from abroad to India when it’s being sent to blood relatives.
+There is no tax for recipients on money transferred from Canada to India when it’s being sent to blood relatives.
 In general, “blood relatives” — including spouses, children and grandchildren, siblings or in-laws — do not pay tax on any amount that you send.
-Your recipient also won’t pay tax on any money sent as part of an inheritance or a wedding gift.

 With so much attention on money entering and leaving India, if you fail to report large sums, don’t know you have to report them or don’t report them correctly, it will likely be discovered.
 Make sure to declare any large remittance as income on your general tax return with the Indian Income Tax Department.